DannyCool46/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-file 5 Write a script that adds execute permission to the owner of the file
+file 6 script that adds execute permission to the owner and the group own